 The 2016 Arizona Renaissance Festival

-Celebrating 28 years of cheers, the Arizona Renaissance Festival opens every weekend on Saturday and Sunday, from February through March 2016 and on Presidents’ Day.
+Celebrating 28 years of cheers, the Arizona Renaissance Festival opens every weekend on February 6th through March 27, 2016 on Saturdays and Sundays and on Presidents’ Day.
 The Renaissance Festival will be open from 10:00 am to 6:00 pm, rain or shine.
 Always Free Parking.

 For visitor information call: